simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

    6156888
 </pre>

-You can watch for errors or bad records using tail or less on these files - log output will be to the default directory that was specified in the create external table statement:
+You can watch for errors or bad records while the data is being imported using tail or less on these files - log output will be to the default directory that was specified in the create external table statement:
 <pre>
 $ rm /app/oracle/downloads/*.bad
 $ rm /app/oracle/downloads/*.log